-by Mary Jo Putney, Jo Beverly, Joanna Bourne, Patrcia Rice, Nocola Cornick, Cara Elliot, Anne Gracie and Susan King
+by Mary Jo Putney, Jo Beverly, Joanna Bourne, Nocola Cornick

 In this sparkling holiday collection, eight acclaimed authors unwrap the most daring of Regency delights… Christmastime in England—a time for passionate secrets, delicious whispers, and wicked-sweet gifts by the fire.
 From a spirited lady who sets out to save her rakish best friend from an unsuitable engagement, to a bold spy who gets the unexpected chance to win the woman he’s always loved, to a vicar’s daughter who pretends to be a saucy wench, these holiday tales will make you curl up in front of the fire for a memorable season of mischief and mistletoe…

 Mischief and Mistletoe is a collection of historical fiction romances set around the Yuletide season.
 This was a delightful collection and while I had favorites I can honestly say I enjoyed each and every tale by these talented authors.

 She Stoops to Wenchdom by Mary Jo Putney shares the story of a damaged young man’s return from war and that of a young woman who goes to extremes to get his attention.
 It was sweet, funny and made me feel warm and fuzzy.

 Miss Brockhurst’s Christmas Campaign by Jo Beverley is about Pen a young woman who at twenty-three is called the heartbreaker.
 She has broken three engagements and only recently has she learned why or should I say whom.
 This holiday she plans to finally get her man.
 This was fun, and Pen’s plotting made me laugh.